Audebert96Adamo/Audebert96Adamo/README.md

 - 👋 Hi, I’m @Audebert96Adamo

-- 🌱 I’m currently learning HTML / CSS and Javascript.
+- 🌱 I’m currently learning HTML / CSS / Javascript and PHP.

 - You can find 2 types of repository on my github : project and model

 - Project : these are created by me and their purpose is to summarize all the knowledge that I've acquired until now.